Three Kids and a Van

 The kids were in love.
 They had space.
 They had movies.
 They had sliding doors they could get in and out of on their own (of significant importance to the 2 year old who thinks he can do pretty much anything on his own).
 The 5 year old didn’t have tummy aches anymore.
 The car seats didn’t shift when the doors shut.
 I had some moments of quiet (remember, they had movies).
 I finally got it.

 I didn’t even need to defend myself when people I knew, other moms, family friends teased me about the decision.
 But that’s just the way travel goes.
 People question your decisions to fly 14 hours around the world with two kids while five months pregnant.
 They question your sanity.
 Stare at you with pity and anger, occasionally at the same time.
-Are shocked thFullSizeRenderat you take trips for fun.
+Are shocked that you take trips for fun.
 Rarely do people root for you or get excited on your behalf.
 They only see and react to the chaos, real or perceived.
 But these people also rarely understand the depths of memories and moments you’ve made in the chaos and because of the chaos.
 They don’t see the creation of little people filled with wanderlust, destined to look beyond themselves.
 Those people don’t know what it’s like to see the world not just through your eyes, but through your children’s eyes too.

 Forget about those other people.
 Go get your minivan.
 Pile your children in.
 And let your children show you their world.